The Launch of STS-4 - June 27, 1982

 Our last good view before the glare ate up the camera shots.
 We could see SRB Sep, but could not get a picture of it.

-Once again, the roar of American "thunder in the skies" and the launch pad was empty once more.
+Once again, the roar of American "thunder in the skies" had passed and the launch pad was empty once more.

 The SRB plume hung in the sky for a long time after launch, as there was virtually no wind.